DigitalGrinnell/OHScribe/README.md

 Note the message/status portion of the window just above the `Main / Control Screen` title.
 The message here in green print indicates a successful upload.

-## Typical Use
+## Typical/Recommended Use

-Once an XML file has been successfully uploaded for processing, the user is presented with a six individual processing options, or a seventh option to `Do All of the Above`.  **Users should ALWAYS choose `Do All of the Above` unless there are special circumstances and they have been instructed otherwise.**
+Once an XML file has been successfully uploaded for processing, the user is presented with a six individual or single actions, or a seventh option to `Do All of the Above`.  **Users should ALWAYS choose `Do All of the Above` unless there are special circumstances and they have been instructed otherwise.**

 Typical use of OHScribe! follows these steps.